 If you wish to double (or halve) the recipe amounts, click on the number beside the Servings in the recipe card below, then use the little slider that appears to change the ingredient amounts.

-Eat "clean" this week.
-This Greek Quinoa Bowl is a great recipe to keep you on track.
+This Greek Quinoa Bowl is a great recipe to keep you on track with eating "clean" this week.
 Enjoy everyone!

 Fresh Vegetarian Mediterranean Quinoa Bowl